microsoft/PowerToys/doc/devdocs/logging.md

 ## Where are the logs saved

-* Most of the logs are saved under `%localappdata%/microsoft/powertoys`.
+* Most of the logs are saved under `%localAppData%/microsoft/powertoys`.
-* For low-privilege processes (like preview handlers) the loga are saved under `%userprofile%/appdata/locallow/microsoft/powertoys`.
+* For low-privilege processes (like preview handlers) the logs are saved under `%userprofile%/appdata/LocalLow/microsoft/powertoys`.

 Logs are normally in a subfolder with the module name as title.